DEFENCE FORCE RECRUITING REMAINS OPEN FOR BUSINESS

 I have the required licences for my role

-Most Air Force roles require a valid driver’s licence, and for certain roles you may need to a hold current licence to perform your duties, such as a trade, plant, machinery or manual driver's licence.
+Most Air Force roles require a valid driver’s licence, and for certain roles you may need to hold a current licence to perform your duties, such as a trade, plant, machinery or manual driver's licence.
 However, if you don’t have a licence you can still submit an application.
 Find out more information by speaking with your local Defence Force Recruiting.

 If you passed:

 The ADF has a strict policy on tattoos and body piercing.
 Tattoos and/or brands are prohibited on the face of candidates wishing to enter the Navy, Army or Air Force.
 For Navy and Army candidates, the face includes the scalp, ears and neck.
 For Army candidates, tattoos are also prohibited on your hands.